Public comment on ASIC's regulatory activities

 We will generally issue a media release or media advisory on the outcome of administrative proceedings, including merits reviews by the Administrative Appeals Tribunal.
 In these cases, the media release or media advisory will include the name of the person against whom the proceeding was taken and the outcome.

-We will issue the media release or media advisory even where the person has a right to appeal against or otherwise seek review of the decision.
+We will issue the media release or media advisory about the outcome of administrative proceedings even when the person has a right to appeal against or otherwise seek review of the decision.
 This is because there is a significant public interest in ensuring that consumers are aware of and informed about action taken by us.
 A relevant court or tribunal will have jurisdiction to suppress a decision pending the outcome of an appeal or review.
 We will normally oppose applications for orders to this effect.

 Note: The Full Court of the Federal Court has confirmed the importance of the public being informed about ASIC’s banning decisions even when an application for review is pending: see Australian Securities and Investments Commission v Administrative Appeals Tribunal FCFCA 185.

-Media releases or media advisories following licensing and banning decisions will not be issued until we have gazetted the decision and/or updated the relevant register in accordance with the timeframes specified in Regulatory Guide 98 Licensing: Administrative action against financial services providers (RG 98) at RG 98.57–RG 98.59 and Regulatory Guide 218 Licensing: Administrative action against persons engaging in credit activities (RG 218) at RG 218.63–RG 218.65.
+Media releases or media advisories following licensing and banning decisions will not be issued until we have gazetted the decision and/or updated the relevant register in accordance with the timeframes specified in Section D of Regulatory Guide 98 ASIC’s powers to suspend, cancel and vary AFS licences and make banning orders (RG 98) and Section C of Regulatory Guide 218 Licensing: Administrative action against persons engaging in credit activities (RG 218).

 Given statutory restrictions, media releases or media advisories following the issue of an infringement notice by the Markets Disciplinary Panel will not be issued until at least 28 days after the notice is given: see regulation 7.2A.15(1) of the Corporations Regulations 2001 (Corporations Regulations).

-In some cases a committee, convened under Schedule 2 to the Corporations Act 2001 (Corporations Act) to consider whether a registered liquidator should remain registered, may decide that ASIC should publish specified information about the committee’s decision and its reasons.
-In those cases, ASIC must give effect to the committee’s decision.
+In some cases a committee, convened under Schedule 2 to the Corporations Act 2001 (Corporations Act) to consider whether a registered liquidator should remain registered, may decide that we should publish specified information about the committee’s decision and its reasons.
+In those cases, we must give effect to the committee’s decision.

-We will also usually issue a media release or media advisory when ASIC secures a regulatory outcome that does not involve criminal, civil or administrative proceedings – for example, an enforceable undertaking or a negotiated agreement with a member of our regulated population to address past conduct.
+We will also usually issue a media release or media advisory when ASIC secures a regulatory outcome that does not involve criminal, civil or administrative proceedings – for example an enforceable undertaking, a negotiated agreement with a person or entity to address past conduct or a remediation payment.

 We will always assert the right to make a regulatory outcome public, unless legal considerations require otherwise.
 We will not agree to keep regulatory outcomes secret.
 This is important for regulatory transparency and effective deterrence.